SAP-samples/teched2023-AD266/exercises/ex4/README.md

    ```
     We use a CQL Statement builder [Insert](https://cap.cloud.sap/docs/java/query-api#single-insert) to build the insert query and using the `goalService` Remote service object again.

-## Exercise 4.4 - Add functionality to SignupHandler
+## 4.5 - Add functionality to SignupHandler

 As we now have all parts to create a goal and sub-goals, let's add the functionality to create a goal when a user registers for a session.